PayBy/payby-developer-doc/docs/PaymentScene Parameters/Auto Debit/apply-notification.md

 # Asynchronous notification

-If the `notifyUrl` parameter is passed in the applying protocol request to receive notifications, Payby will send a message to the address in the following scenarios.
+If the `notifyUrl` parameter is passed in the applying protocol request to receive notifications, PayBy will send a message to the address in the following scenarios.

 <br/>